VikVentor/Inventory-Robot-UNO-Q/README.md

 5. Has more memory and storage (eMMC) for data handling and AI workloads.
 6. Reduces system complexity by replacing separate SBC + MCU setups with a single board.

+## 9. Conclusion
+### **Conclusion**

+The Smart Inventory Robot proves how edge AI can simplify real-world automation.
+**Edge Impulse** made model training and deployment straightforward, letting the system achieve accurate component recognition without complex ML development.
+With the **Arduino UNO Q**, both real-time motor control and on-board AI processing run on the same device, removing the need for multiple boards and reducing system complexity.
+Together, they enabled a compact, responsive, and efficient solution for automated inventory management.